tif-calin/alchemy-bootstrap-template/README.md

 5) Is there some state we need to initialize?
 6) Find all the 'events' (user clicks, form submit, etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 7) Think about how to validate each of your steps
+8) Consider your data model.
+What objects will you be using?
+What are the key/value pairs?
+What arrays do you need?
+What needs to live in local storage?
+9) Consider what features _depend_ on what other features.
+Use this dependency logic to figure out what order to complete tasks.